 Safe Treats for Your Hamster

 It’s also worthwhile to mix it up with fun treats to keep things interesting.
 Treats are a great way to bond with your little guy or girl, stimulate their foraging tendencies, or just reward them for being so darn cute.
 The best treats are made with all-natural ingredients and won’t have added sugar, colors, or flavoring.
-For example, our hamster and gerbil treats include dried fruit, garden sticks made from hay and wheat that are wonderful to munch on, and little mousey “chips” made from natural grains and veggies.
+For example, our hamster and gerbil treats include dried fruit, garden sticks made from hay and wheat that are wonderful to munch on.

 These are just a few examples of healthy hamster treats.
 Now, let’s look at what NOT to feed your ham.